Celia-git/4770/tcllinda/linda/README.md

-Assignment 1: Distributed Tuple Space (gnment)
+Assignment 1: Distributed Tuple Space

 Overview

 This project, "Listen Linda!", is an implementation of a distributed tuple space system inspired by the Linda coordination language.
-The system allows remote clients to coordinate by performing operations on a shared data space called a tuple space.
+The system allows remote clients to coordinate by performing operations on a shared tuple space.

-This project was built to explore core concepts in distributed systems, including message passing, synchronization, and shared data spaces.

 Features